sblascolopez/MVA_DL_TrashDetection/README.md

 # Presentation of our project !

-:rocket: **Our mission** : Detect trashes on picture taken underwater.
+:rocket: **Our mission** : Detect trashes on pictures taken underwater.

 :microscope: **How ?** : By using the negative energy of trashes on the water surface ...
 Ok, of course, deep learning.